sgnewson/sgnewson.github.io/index.md

 ---

 ## Scott Newson
-Software engineer, occasional circus artist, and outdoor enthusiast in western Canada.
+Software engineer, circus artist, and outdoor enthusiast in western Canada.

 Studied Cognitive Systems at UBC and generally interested in computational, human, and group cognition.
-Employed at Shopify, where I build trust and manage data access.
+Employed at Shopify, where I write software to build trust and manage access to data.

 Past activities (in no particular order): software developer, research assistant, student, outdoor instructor, community sport volunteer, and flying trapeze instructor.